Sierra garter snake

-Thamnophis couchii, commonly known as Couch's garter snake, the Sierra garter snake, or the western aquatic garter snake, is a species of snake in the family Colubridae.
-The species is endemic to the western United States.
+Thamnophis couchii, commonly known as Couch's garter snake, the Sierra garter snake, or the western aquatic garter snake, is a highly aquatic species of snake in the family Colubridae.
+The species is endemic to the western United States, specifically the Sierra Nevada mountain range.

 Etymology

-The specific name couchii is in honor of Darius Nash Couch, who was a U.S. Army officer and a naturalist.
+The specific name couchii is in honor of Darius Nash Couch, a U.S. Army officer and naturalist who collected specimens during the Mexican-American War and subsequent expeditions.